Bihar: State Expressways and highways

 Gaya-Darbhanga Expressway (access controlled highway) will be Bihar's first expressway, with a length of 189 km.
 It is expected to be completed by 2024.
 Bihar also has state highways with a total length of 4,006 km (2,489 mi) and national highways with a total length of 5,358 km (3,329 mi).

 Metro transit

-Bihar Chief Minister, Nitish Kumar and Deputy Chief Minister Tejaswi Yadav examining the construction of Patna Metro project, inaugurated during Kumar's tenure.

 Patna will be the first city in Bihar to have mass rapid transit system.
 Patna Metro with network of 31 km length is under construction as of 2022.
 However, it is currently delayed due to land acquisition process.

 Bus transit

 Bihar State Road Transport Corporation (BSRTC) runs interstate, intrastate, and international route buses.
 BSRTC has a daily ridership of around 100,000.
 Its fleet includes non-electric and electric buses, and AC and non-AC buses.
 Delhi, Ranchi, and Kathmandu in Nepal are some of the destinations served outside Bihar.
 BSRTC has undergone significant expansion and modernisation since 2020.
 BSRTC runs intercity and local buses, and it has introduced new low-emission, air-conditioned buses (including electric and CNG models) equipped with Wi-Fi, GPS tracking, CCTV surveillance cameras, panic buttons, and mobile charging points.
 In 2021, BSRTC launched the Chalo mobile application to provide live bus tracking and enable cashless e-ticketing via mobile passes, encouraging more commuters to use public transport.
 Urban transport infrastructure has also been upgraded, notably with the opening of the Patliputra Inter-State Bus Terminal in Patna in 2020 the state’s first modern ISBT and a 24-acre central bus depot called Parivahan Parisar in 2023 as a hub for all Patna city and intercity buses.
 For rural areas, the Mukhyamantri Gram Parivahan Yojana (launched in 2018 and expanded in recent years) provides a 50% subsidy (up to ₹1 lakh) for selected panchayat-level beneficiaries to purchase passenger vehicles, improving village connectivity and creating transport jobs for disadvantaged groups.
 The state has also introduced women-only “Pink Bus” services in 2025 across six cities to enhance safety and inclusivity for female travellers – deploying 22-seater buses run by female conductors (with plans to train women drivers) and outfitting them with CCTV, GPS and panic-button alarms as security measures.